lse-ds105/ds105a-project-music-metrics/README.md

   ```python
   from dees_package.genius_functions import *
   ```
-* Images folder: where we keep our images used for this website
+* Images folder: where we keep our images used for this website\

+[insert screenshots of functions] explain how we used package folders to streamline our code

 # Our sources of data :open_file_folder: